Perl/PPCs/rfcs/rfc00XX.md

 }
 ```

-Imported functions are lexical and do not exist in the importing namespace,
+The requested functions are imported lexically, rather than appearing in the
+package symbol table.
+This means that code within that lexical scope can see
+and call them as normal, but they are not visible from outside the scope to
+which they are exported, such as from other callers or as object or class
-removing the need for namespace::clean and related modules.
+methods.
+This removes the need for `namespace::clean` and related modules.

 Upper-case `:export` attribute arguments are reserved for Perl to avoid
 clashing with user-defined tags.
 This is because in this author's experience,